 Post-graduate work for Rob has been primarily in the area of addictions and the methods of therapy known as ACT (Acceptance and Commitment Therapy), The Work of Byron Katie, EMDR (Eye-Movement Desensitization and Reprocessing) as well as completing training in Mindfulness-Based Stress Reduction (MBSR) twice.

 After experiencing first-hand the devastating effects of mental health in himself and his own family, Rob sought answers which led to a major mental and spiritual transformation at the age of 20.
 After this, his life became devoted to easing human suffering in any way possible.
 While considering himself a deeply spiritual person, he is also an academic with respect but not affiliation to any religious tradition.
 Rob has taught spirituality and meditation for almost fifteen years, has spent time in Hindu Ashrams in India, Buddhist monasteries in North America, a Christian Theological Seminary, Nondual contemplation retreats, and has completed the Vipassana Meditation training.
 His life focus is the healing of minds and souls.

 Among Rob’s accolades: Recipient of the Gold medal for academic excellence in graduate studies (2013), his book being released by the publishers of “The Power of Now” (“Living As God: Healing the Separation” [2006,2nd ed.
 2012]) and a scholarship for The School for the work of Byron Kate (Los Angeles, 2015).

-When not reading about psychology and personal growth, you can find Rob staying fit by preparing for his next marathon, singing in a professional choir, dreaming about his next trip to Iceland, trying without much luck to make the perfect espresso, and often just sitting quietly, enjoying the beauty of life.
+When not reading about psychology and personal growth, you can find Rob running by the waterfront, singing in a choir, reading good fiction, dreaming about his next trip to Iceland, drinking tons of good green tea, and very often just sitting quietly, enjoying the beauty of life.